DIYrr

-Thinking about an AC not cooling / frozen coil repair in the Orlando area?
+Thinking about an AC repair in the Orlando area?
 Here's what actually matters — permit rules for Orange County and the City of Orlando, plus the mistakes and code requirements that trip up homeowners, sourced from manufacturer manuals and the Florida Building Code.

 Permit required.
 Mechanical permit for ALL permanently installed AC/heating equipment, including like-for-like changeouts; plug-in window/portable units exempt.